-(1) Students who have written their thesis in Japanese must prepare two abstracts, one in Japanese and one in another language designated by the Main Academic Supervisor.
-Those who have written their

-- (2) Use A4 size paper, with approximately 2000 characters in Japanese or 500 words in other languages. - (3) If handwritten in Japanese, use A4-size 400-character manuscript sheets
+- (1) Students who have written their thesis in Japanese must prepare two abstracts, one in Japanese and one in another language designated by the Main Academic Supervisor.
+Those who have written their thesis in another language must prepare an abstract in Japanese or in English.
+Students in the PCS course are required to follow instructions given by the course. - (2) Approximately 2000 characters in Japanese or 500 words in other languages.